 aluminum extrusions & finishing - Istanbul, Turkey

-the marks you refer to are probably from the blast job shop rolling hence scratching the profile left by the blasting. i.e., they are wearing down the profile making it shinier or darker than the matte finish of the blast.
+A. The marks you refer to are probably from the blast job shop rolling hence scratching the profile left by the blasting. i.e., they are wearing down the profile making it shinier or darker than the matte finish of the blast.
 Talk to your job shop about being more careful with handling your parts.
-This is a common problem.jeff chadwick
+This is a common problem.Jeff chadwick

 July 30, 2009